 Our committees develop and update our guidance.
-They are made up of a diverse range of people including patients, carers and experts in health and social care.
+They are made up of a diverse range of members including people who use health and social care services, carers and experts in health and social care.

 Committees meet over a period of several months.
 Their work is vital and forms our recommendations.